IvansPhoto/PerformanceOptimizationMapper/Readme.md

         };
         return mapSingle;

         string[]?
-GetData(Temperature temperature, string[] strings)
+GetData(Temperature temperature, DateTimeFormatInfo, string[] strings)
         {
             // After some time reading the code, you can notice that this is a foreach cycle inside .Select cycle
             // for searching an element and this is the general computation recourse waster. foreach (var str in strings)
             {
-                // The method creates a lot of allocations with new strings, but only the fist one is in use. var segments = str.Split(';');
+                // The method creates a lot of allocations with new strings, but only the first one is in use. var segments = str.Split(';');

-                // To pass tests, paste the DateTimeFormatInfo as second argument here in DateTime.TryParse().
+                // To pass tests, paste the DateTimeFormatInfo as the second argument here in DateTime.TryParse().
                 if (DateTime.TryParse(segments[0], out var result))
                 {
                     if (DateTime.Equals(temperature.Date, result))